- Economic & Statistical Consultants (Eco-Stat LLC)

 If Friedman is acquired by or merges with another firm or company, we may share your personal information with that firm or company.

 The security of your personal information is very important to us.
 We utilize commercially reasonable information security standards to protect your personal information from unauthorized access, use or disclosure.
 Friedman supports online security using appropriately secure technology because we want your data to be safe.
+We bind our employees and data processors to written agreements to observe your privacy and confidentiality rights.
 Unfortunately, no method of Internet transmission is one hundred percent secure.
 While we strive to protect your personal information, we cannot guarantee its security.

 California Privacy Rights